overprotocol/overprotocol.github.io/docs/operators/run-a-node.md

 ## Setting up a Node

 There are various methods to set up a node in the OverProtocol network, ranging from [user-friendly approaches](#start-with-overnode) for beginners to more [advanced, manual configurations](#build-from-source) for experienced users seeking customized setups.
+You can checkout network configurations for mainnet and testnets [here](#network-configurations).

 ### Start with OverNode